-I've always wanted to make my own homemade gummies.
-When I finally got around to it I realized it's so much easier than I thought and takes very little time.
-Then I thought it'd be fun to make a video of how to make them!
-Ok a couple thing...
+I’ve always wanted to make my own homemade gummies.
+When I finally got around to it I realized it’s so much easier than I thought and takes very little time.
+These are delicious and my boys love them for a little snack or special treat.

 What you need: